open-telemetry/opentelemetry.io/content/en/community/marketing-guidelines.md

     understand what they can do with OTel data, the better
   - Emphasize the vendor-neutrality and portability of any OTel integration
 - Don’ts:
-  - Imply that an end-user isn’t “Using OTel” unless they’re using some specific set of components within OTel (OTel is a “wide” project with many decoupled components)
+  - Imply that an end user isn’t “Using OTel” unless they’re using some specific set of components within OTel (OTel is a “wide” project with many decoupled components)
   - Publicly denigrate the OTel support of another provider, particularly